Anglers Booking Team

 While specific preferences and locations may vary by angler and preferred technique, read below for the most popular and often recommended fishing spots along Florida's Indian River.

 Sebastian Inlet State Park delights anglers as one of the best fishing locations on the Indian River.
 Supremely equipped with everything an angler could need, its docks and the park's shoreline have become synonymous with successful fishing.
-The dynamic currents flowing through Sebastian Inlet create the perfect environment for Walleye, Redfish, and Trout.
+The dynamic currents flowing through Sebastian Inlet create the perfect environment for Redfish and Trout.

 Whether casting a line from the jetties or sailing along the coast, fishing enthusiasts can fully enjoy the beauty of this unusual river and the thrill of pursuing impressive catches.